AdaFlow: Imitation Learning with Variance-Adaptive Flow-Based Policies: Appendix

 \subsection{Visualization of Exact Variance.}

-In the main paper, we showed the variance predictions made by RF-POLICY across different states within a robot's state space.
+In the main paper, we showed the variance predictions made by \ours{} across different states within a robot's state space.
 Here, we explain how we compute the \textit{exact} variance for different states, to provide a ground truth of variance for reference.
-To achieve this, we first train a 1-Rectified Flow model for the task, then we can compute the exact variance by sampling according to Equation~\ref{eq:var_eqal_loss}:
+To achieve this, we first train a 1-Rectified Flow model for the task, then we can compute the exact variance by sampling:

 For each states, we randomly sample 10 time steps (\(N_t=10\)) and 10 noises (\(N_z=10\)).